Darreem/datascincecoursera/Thismarkdownfile.md

 ---
-title: 'This is a markdownfile'
+title: 'This is a markdown file'
 author: "DavidAban"
 date: "1 November 2020"
 output: html_document
 ---

-## This is a markdownfile
+## This is a markdown file